The universal group of Burger--Mozes and the Howe--Moore property: Introduction

+Finally we state the third main result of this article answering Question \ref{que::second_main_question}. \begin{theorem} Let $F$ be primitive but not cyclic of prime order.
+Then $U(F)^+$ has the Howe--Moore property if and only if $F$ is $2$-transitive. \end{theorem}

 The structure of this article is the following.
 In the first place, Section~\ref{sec::new_prop} adds to the (long) list of Section~\ref{sec::def_prop} new equivalent conditions of the universal group $U(F)^+$ to act $2$--transitively on the boundary $\bd \T$.
 Section~\ref{sec::H-M-prop} gathers new algebraic and harmonic analytic properties of the group $U(F)^+$, when $F$ is primitive, but not cyclic of prime order.
 Those properties are used to prove Theorem~\ref{thm::equiv_Howe-Moore_1} and Proposition~\ref{prop::strong_Mautner_1}.
 The second main result of this article, Theorems~\ref{thm::rel_Howe-Moore_1}, is proved in Section~\ref{sec::rel_Howe_Moore}.
+Finally, the most important result, Theorem \ref{thm_iff_HM}, is proven in Section \ref{sec::const_unit_rep}.